Desperate Housewife

 • Nature & Travel

-An international team of paleontologists has discovered a new species and genus of dinosaur in the depths of the Gobi Desert, resembling a cross between a toothy penguin and a…
+An international team of paleontologists has unearthed a new dinosaur from the Gobi Desert that looks like a cross between a toothy penguin and a goose.
+The scientists found a…

 • Nature & Travel

-A team of British and American scientists from the universities of Exeter, New York, Arizona, and Pennsylvania has analyzed eight years of data on over 200 rhesus macaques from Cayo…
+A team of British and American scientists from the universities of Exeter, New York, Arizona, and Pennsylvania analyzed eight years of data on more than 200 rhesus macaques on Cayo…

 • Nature & Travel

-Researchers from the Max Planck Institute for Psycholinguistics in the Netherlands have reached a fascinating conclusion: these marine mammals can recognize different rhythms without any prior training, much like humans…
+Researchers from the Max Planck Institute for Psycholinguistics in the Netherlands found something fascinating: these marine mammals can recognize different rhythms without any prior training, much like humans.
+In a…

 • Nature & Travel

-HouseWife has written a lot about space tourism, including hot air balloons.
-The emergence of new startups organizing high-altitude flights is driven by the extraordinary popularity of the topic and…
+HouseWife has covered space tourism extensively, including hot-air balloon trips.
+The rise of startups offering high-altitude flights is driven by the topic’s huge popularity and the large number of people…

 Load More Posts